Senkichi Awaya: Clash with the Army

 On 17 June 1933 occurred what is later called the Go-Stop Incident, in which the verbal altercation between two young men—an off-duty soldier in uniform who had ignored a traffic light and a policeman who warned the soldier— developed into fistfights, and finally into a ministerial-level conflict between the Home Ministry and the Army.

 Hisaichi Terauchi, Commander of the 4th Division of the Army, demanded an official apology from the Osaka police, insisting that the policeman had unfairly injured the Army's prestige.
 Awaya, however, refused to apologize because he believed that military personnel, as well as civilians, should also observe the traffic regulations.
 Although their freedom of speech was limited under the Peace Preservation Law, the public was critical of the Army's high-handedness.
-Five months later, Awaya and Terauchi resolved their conflict through the mediation of the governor of Hyogo, with both apologizing to each other.
+Five months later, Awaya and Terauchi resolved their conflict through the mediation of the governor of Hyōgo, with both apologizing to each other.
 A year later, when Awaya left the police, however, the Home Ministry and the Army made an agreement that would preclude the civilian police from handling crimes committed by military personnel and bolster Japanese militarism.

 Awaya was transferred to the prefectural government of Aichi in January 1935.
-After serving as Oita's governor for 20 months, he was farmed out to the Ministry of Agriculture and Forestry.
+After serving as Ōita's governor for 20 months, he was farmed out to the Ministry of Agriculture and Forestry.
 In March 1942, he resigned his office at age 48.
 He sequestered himself at his house in Setagaya, Tokyo, devoted to faith at the Marunouchi Bible study group led by Toraji Tsukamoto, the leader of the Nonchurch movement after Kanzō Uchimura's death.